 These commercials are produced by directors such as Nattawut Poonpiriya and another inspired director, Thanonchai Sornsriwichai.
 They are masterpieces of emotion and highly crafted for advertising firms such as Ogilvy and leading Thai companies.

 Nattawut Poonpiriya has also directed two highly acclaimed thriller movies in Thailand.
 Countdown in 2012 was a horror-thriller that won three awards at the Suphannahong National Film Awards.

 His next film, the thriller Bad Genius, in 2017, in an epic feat, won all awards in all 12 categories.

 Erika North is Netflix’s Director of International Originals.
 She explained why the media giant wanted to make a feature on the Tham Luang rescue.

 ‘The story combines so many unique local and universal themes which connected people from all walks of life, from all around the world,’ she said.
 She said that the company was very proud to have secured the rights to the project.
 ‘Thailand is a very important country for Netflix and we are looking forward to bringing this inspiring local but globally resonant story of overcoming seemingly insurmountable odds to live, once again, for global audiences.’

 Thai company owned by the ‘Wild Boars’ has committed 15% of receipts from the film to disaster relief work worldwide as part of the film deal

-As part of the deal announced this week between Netflix and the the company representing the Wild Boar team including coach ‘Ake’, 13 Thamluang Co Ltd, 15% of all receipts and income derived from bringing the story to the screen will go to non governmental organisations who work on providing disaster relief across the world.
+As part of the deal announced this week between Netflix and the company representing the Wild Boar team including coach ‘Ake’, 13 Thamluang Co Ltd, 15% of all receipts and income derived from bringing the story to the screen will go to non-governmental organisations who work on providing disaster relief across the world.

-Coach ‘Ake’ vows to help tell story of the ‘miracle’ accurately and recognise the heroes
+Coach ‘Ake’ vows to help tell the story of the ‘miracle’ accurately and recognise the heroes

 Independent movie finished filming in December last and will be released in 2020